Search

 Module 17: Making Liquid Soap

-The first part of liquid soap making is similar to hot process soap making as both are done using a slow cooker.
+Like hot process soap making, the first part of liquid soap making is done using a slow cooker.
 There are then some steps unique to liquid soap making such as diluting the soap paste to make liquid soap and then thickening the liquid soap into a gel (if desired).

 • Liquid soap making overview.